VikasOjha666/Shazam-Clone/README.md

 # Shazam-Clone
-Please make sure to create new folder Spectrograms and test_Spectrograms in the current folder.
+Please make sure to create new folder Spectrograms and Test_Spectrograms in the current folder.